 Essential to soul-making is psychology-making, shaping concepts and images that express the needs of the soul as they emerge in each of us.
 (Hillman 1975, p. xviii)

 We let imagination speak for itself without interpretation.
-From this perspective psychology becomes a peculiar art, taking its Weltbild to view the ‘foundation of possible Weltanschauungen’: the foundations of possible buildings (Wittgenstein 1993a, p.
+From this perspective, psychology becomes a peculiar art, taking its Weltbild to view the ‘foundation of possible Weltanschauungen’: the foundations of possible buildings (Wittgenstein 1993a, p.
 8.459).

 Which, incidentally, was also how Wittgenstein saw the value of Freud’s contribution to our understanding of the mind.
 For Wittgenstein, Freud’s observations were not those of a pseudo-scientist but of someone who ‘changes the perspective’ of their interlocutor:

-When a dream is interpreted we might say that it is fitted into a context in which it ceases to be puzzling.
+When a dream is interpreted, we might say that it is fitted into a context in which it ceases to be puzzling.
 In a sense the dreamer re-dreams his dream in surroundings such that its aspect changes…

 In considering what a dream is, it is important to consider what happens to it, the way its aspect changes when it is brought into relation with other things remembered, for instance.
 (Wittgenstein 1989, pp. 45–46)